Image Image Image Image Image Image Image Image Image Image

 A litter box is first on many new cat owner’s lists, but it is far from the only thing you need to buy.
 A secure pet carrier is another, since you’ll need it to bring the cat home and take it to the vet for check-ups.

 Then there are the little things.
 For example, you want to use the same litter substrate the cat is currently using to maximise the odds it adopts the new litter box.
 You’ll want a litter scoop.
-Food and water bowls need to be purchased.
+Food and water bowls need to be purchased, as well as the correct food, and perhaps some freeze dried cat treats for training or positive reinforcement.
 You can make the transition easier for the cat by buying the same sort of food they’re already eating.
 And don’t forget to get a few hideaways for the pet.
 You don’t need anything too extravagant, even open boxes are fine.

 Buy scratching posts so your cat won’t get the urge to rip up your furniture.
 Pick up a few toys for the cat.
 This should be a mix of solo toys so they can play without your supervision in addition to interactive toys you can use with the cat.
 Your new cat will also need hairbrushes, though the type of brush depends on the cat’s coat.